Hello Stranger (web series)

-Hello Stranger (sometimes styled as Hello, Stranger) is a 2020 Philippine web series starring Tony Labrusca and JC Alcantara.
+Hello Stranger (sometimes styled as Hello, Stranger) is a Philippine romantic comedy web series starring Tony Labrusca and JC Alcantara.

-Directed by Petersen Vargas and produced by Black Sheep Productions, the series premiered on YouTube and Facebook on June 24, 2020, airing on Wednesdays at 8:30 PM PST.
-It concluded on August 19, 2020 and is available for streaming on iWantTFC.
-This series is currently available on Netflix PH May 10, 2021.
+Directed by Petersen Vargas and produced by Black Sheep Productions, the series premiered on YouTube and Facebook on June 24, 2020.
+It concluded on August 19, 2020, and is available for streaming on iWantTFC.
+This series streamed on Netflix PH on May 10, 2021.

 Plot

 Amidst the lockdowns due to the COVID-19 pandemic, two college boys in Adamson University are about to cross paths for a school project.
 Mico (JC Alcantara), a nerdy college student gets to partner with the star basketball player Xavier (Tony Labrusca).
 Despite their stark differences, the two boys get to form an unlikely bond that goes beyond friendship through their several online interactions.

 Cast and characters

 Below are the cast of the series: